JeffreyRobertLynch/GlassBox-XAI/README.md

 - **Expanded XAI & Human-in-the-Loop (HITL) Tools** Designing tools that allow experts to explore model reasoning, suggest corrections, and highlight edge cases could improve trust, enable targeted retraining, and accelerate model refinement through human-in-the-loop feedback.

+---

+### Performance Improvement
+Improving Dice performance from 0.875 to 0.9 is feasible if we expand training data beyond the relatively small ISIC 2018 set and optimize data augmentation during training.

+Improvement beyond this is achievable as well, but would require more time and computational complexity.
+For example, an ensemble combining a high-performing Attention U-Net with architecturally diverse models could match the performance of 2025 state-of-the-art solutions while remaining relatively lightweight compared to transformer-based systems.

 - **Optimize Data Augmentation**
 More advanced or domain-specific augmentation strategies could improve generalization.
 This would require more experimentation and, ideally, domain expert collaboration.